Sign Up for Our Mailing List

 - Update the Transition Planning Form first completed with the IEP team when your child was 14.
 You will continue to update this form annually.

-- The Road Forward is a helpful resource to guide you through the transition planning process.
+- DDS Transition Planning Page is a helpful resource to guide you through the transition planning process.

 - Consider legal guardianship and begin the process if appropriate.
 Learn more about guardianship types and the legal process at the Massachusetts Guardianship Association.